-Founded in 1876 Clontarf Cricket Club is a premier ground and cricket club in Ireland.
-Clontarf CC has 7 men’s teams, 3 women’s teams and youth teams at all age groups.
+Founded in 1876, Clontarf Cricket Club is a premier ground and cricket club in Ireland.
+It has six men’s teams, three women’s teams, and youth teams for all age groups.

-If you are trying to find our ground by public or private transport visit the page for directions and maps
+If you are trying to find our location by public or private transport, visit our website's directions and maps pag

-If you want to keep up to date with the goings on in the club the news page is a good place to start.
-If you are on Twitter you might want to follow our various teams for live scores and lively banter.
+If you want to keep up with the club's activities, the news page is a good place to start.
+If you use social media, you can follow the club on our various handles.

-Probably since the days of King Brian Boru there was a cricket of kind played in Clontarf.
-The Clontarf Club was officially founded in 1876 and after a year or two of silence it starting making strides.
-In the middle 80s of the 1800s and to the end of that decade the Clontarf Cricket Club was a healthy organisation with its ground off the top of Vernon Avenue whose colours Rose and black were often worn to victory.
+Since King Brian Boru's days, cricket has been played in Clontarf.
+The Clontarf Club was officially founded in 1876, and after a year or two of silence, it started making strides.
+In the middle 80s of the 1800s and to the end of that decade, the Clontarf Cricket Club was a healthy organisation, its ground off the top of Vernon Avenue, whose colours rose and black were often worn to victory.

-In 1892 under new management the club found its way to the field on the Howth road.
-To help the exchequer, the clontarf football club were invited to become their tenants during the winter season paying half the rent.
+Under new management, the club moved to the field on the Howth road in 1892.
+To help the exchequer, the Clontarf football club was invited to become tenants during the winter season, paying half the rent.

-This arrangement however did not conduce to the excellence of the cricket pitch owing to the limited area of the two clubs are forced to make use of the same venue. then in 1896 A change is made to the present spacious grounds in Castle avenue where both can find a home without the inconvenience of this nature.
+This arrangement, however, did not improve the quality of the cricket pitch owing to the limited area.
+The two clubs were forced to use the same venue.
+In 1896, a change was made to the present spacious grounds in Castle Avenue, where both clubs could find a home without this inconvenience.

-The rest of the story is easily told and it luckily records a record of study progress.
-In 1898 the junior cricket cup was first one by clontarf players. from that year they appeared in the final round each season and twice against the cure the coveted trophy at last in 1907 they decided to join the senior ranks pitted against the strongest clubs in Ireland they have met with such a measure of success that no one can doubt the wisdom of this decision.
+The rest of the story is quickly told, and it luckily records the study's progress.
+In 1898, the junior cricket cup was first one by Clontarf players.
+From that year, they appeared in the final round each season and twice against the cure for the coveted trophy at last.
+In 1907, they decided to join the senior ranks pitted against the strongest clubs in Ireland; they have met with such a measure of success that no one can doubt the wisdom of this decision.

 The club has gone on to be one of the largest and most successful in the country.
-And the Castle Avenue ground has played host to many Ireland internationals and indeed a Cricket World Cup fixture in 1999 between West Indies and Bangladesh.
+The Castle Avenue ground has played host to many Ireland internationals, including a 1999 Cricket World Cup fixture between the West Indies and Bangladesh.

 Website: https://www.clontarfcricket.com/